Applying to Our Graduate Programs

 Please e-mail Sabrina Tatta, email@example.com, if you have any further questions after having read the material.

-Applications for Autumn Quarter 2013 are due by December 15, 2012.
-Applicants who submit all required materials to the Division of French and Italian Studies by December 15 will be included in the initial selection process and thus will be given full consideration for funding in the form of Teaching or Research Assistantships.
+Applications for Autumn Quarter 2018 are due by December 15th, 2017*.
+Applicants who submit all required materials to the Department of French and Italian Studies by December 15th, 2017 will be included in the initial selection process and thus will be given full consideration for funding in the form of Teaching or Research Assistantships.

 **International students should take their TOEFL and TSE (or TOEFLibt) by December 15th in order for the UW to ensure score availability by the time application decisions are made.
 TAships and RAships include a tuition waiver as well as health insurance.

-Applicants for admission to graduate study of French or Italian at the University of Washington must provide the following to the Division of French and Italian Studies:
+Applicants for admission to graduate study of French or Italian at the University of Washington must provide the following to the Department of French and Italian Studies, via the Graduate School's online application:

-When submitting materials to the Division of French & Italian Studies please indicate if you are interested in being considered for a Teaching Assistantship.
+When applying for graduate study to the Department of French & Italian Studies please indicate if you are interested in being considered for a Teaching Assistantship.

 Graduate students in other departments may apply for Teaching Assistantships in French and Italian Studies.